Indian soybean futures snap two-day losing streak

-NEW DELHI, June 23 India's soybean futures rose on Friday, snapping a two-session losing streak, with the price moving towards the minimum purchase price of the commodity.
+NEW DELHI, June 23 (Reuters) - India's soybean futures rose on Friday, snapping a two-session losing streak, with the price moving towards the minimum purchase price of the commodity.

 India raised the minimum purchase price for soybeans earlier this month to 3,050 Indian rupees ($47.27) per 100 kg from 2,775 rupees amid ongoing protests in the country's biggest farming states.